open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

 - not going to support hosted mode
 - the crucial agent workload that needs to be deployed to the managed cluster is a `Deployment`
 - no other customized API is needed to configure the addon besides the `AddOnDeploymentConfig`
+- no need to run anything on the hub cluster other than managing the addon agent

 you can have a try with the new API `AddOnTemplate` introduced from OCM v0.12.0 to build the addon, which can get rid of coding, and only need to define some yaml files to build an addon.